tjosseau/objectyve/readme.md

 >   Returns a whole version description.
 >   Example : _`Objectyve.version.toString()` returns **Objectÿve version 1.2.3 (build 102003) dated 2014.11.16 / ECMAScript 6 detected**._

-Those information can be useful if you need to know which version of the framework is used and if it is compatible with your application.
+This information can be useful if you need to know which version of the framework is used and if it is compatible with your application.

 #### configure